zimolzak/birthday-party/list.md

   Adidas.
 The kind I like are often sold as "golf performance wicking something something."

 - **Short sleeve button-front** shirt, casual, all cotton.
+Usually size large.

 - New **belt**.
-Brown or black leather, for work. simple design without a lot of stitching or decoration. strap has to be 36 inches to fit correctly with enough leeway.
+Brown or black leather, for work.
+Simple design without a lot of stitching or decoration.
+Strap has to be 36 inches to fit correctly with enough leeway.

 - **Belt**, casual.
 Has to be **lightweight** (no heavy metal buckle,